MikeTaylor/scottkit/manual/reference.md

 However, in some cases, it may be convenient to define items at some other point in a ScottKit file - for example, some authors may prefer to list all rooms together, then all items together.
-In such cases, an item may be relocated to its correct starting room by providing a `at` directive followed by the name of that room:
+In such cases, an item may be relocated to its correct starting room by providing `at` followed by the name of that room:

 	room lake "*I'm on the shore of a lake" room meadow "sunny meadow"